 Plan assets are the investments of the pension fund.
-These may include investment in the company's stock, other stocks listed on any stock exchange, exchange-traded funds, bonds, real estate, etc.
+These may include investment in the company's stock, other stocks listed on any stock exchange, exchange-traded funds, bonds, etc.

-As at 31 December 2011, the funded status was $10 million (calculated as $160 of fair value of plan assets minus $150 million) and it would be reported as an asset on the balance sheet.
+As at 31 December 20X1, the funded status is $10 million ($160 million minus $150 million) and it would be reported as an asset in the statement of financial position.